castorini/anserini/docs/elastirini.md

 Depending on the documents you are indexing, you probably also have to increase the ELK stack's heap size in `docker-compose.yml`:

-To increase Elasticsearch's heap size (on MacOS):
+To increase Elasticsearch's heap size:

+`sed -i 's/ES_JAVA_OPTS: "-Xmx256m -Xms256m"/ES_JAVA_OPTS: "-Xmx1g -Xms512m"/' docker-compose.yml`

+If you are on MacOS:

 `sed -i '' 's/ES_JAVA_OPTS: "-Xmx256m -Xms256m"/ES_JAVA_OPTS: "-Xmx1g -Xms512m"/' docker-compose.yml`

-To increase Logstash's heap size (on MacOS):
+To increase Logstash's heap size:

+`sed -i 's/LS_JAVA_OPTS: "-Xmx256m -Xms256m"/LS_JAVA_OPTS: "-Xmx1g -Xms512m"/' docker-compose.yml`

+If you are on MacOS:

 `sed -i '' 's/LS_JAVA_OPTS: "-Xmx256m -Xms256m"/LS_JAVA_OPTS: "-Xmx1g -Xms512m"/' docker-compose.yml`

-When running on other operating systems, remove the `''` argument to `-i`.

 Note `-Xmx` is the maximum memory that can be allocated, and `-Xms` is the initial memory allocated.
 You can specify these values as needed.